 Portuguese Speaking Communities Organisations aims and objectives are to celebrate the Portuguese National Day and other significant Portuguese community events, including the Warrnambool Portuguese Cultural Festival and to unite the Portuguese speaking communities in a cultural celebration.

-A Taste of Portugal 9th June 2019, Queen Victoria Market
+Taste of Portugal at QVM 13th June 2021, Queen Victoria Market

 Portugal Day is proudly celebrated all over the world, celebrating the Portuguese language and culture that our ancestors so proudly spread throughout the world- to Brazil, Angola, Mozambique, Guine-Bissau, East Timor, Macau and other parts of Africa and Asia.
 The Taste Of Portugal Festival is held annually in the city of Melbourne to coincide with the Portuguese National day.
 This event showcases Portuguese culture, cuisine, history and tourism with lively performances of traditional music and dance, cultural and tourism displays and gourmet Portuguese foods and beverages available for purchase.
 It has the support of the City of Melbourne, the Victorian Multicultural Commission and several Portuguese businesses and associations of the state of Victoria and has been attended by up to 20,000 people.

-The Taste of Portugal unites all the Portuguese speaking communities, including Portugal, Brazil and East Timor, to celebrate their historical ties.
-The event caters for all ages with Portuguese and Brazilian street food and beverages available for purchase, Cooking Demonstrations, Portuguese merchandise for sale, samba dance classes, tourism and cultural displays, art workshop, children's activities including puppet theatre, face painting, drawing competitions, book readings, handcrafts demonstrations, and a diverse entertainment program with music and dance from Portugal, Brazil and East Timor.
-At this event you can taste authentic Portuguese chicken, try some delectable Brazilian barbeque picanha meat, purchase Portuguese jewellery , home wares and Timorese Tais, make your own Portuguese chorizo, view the tourism spots of Portugal, find out where to learn the Portuguese language or savour a fresh Portuguese custard tart made on-site ... .A family-friendly day of fun, food and entertainment!
+The Taste of Portugal unites all the Portuguese speaking communities, including Portugal, Brazil and East Timor, in a vibrant cultural celebration.
+The event caters for all ages with Portuguese and Brazilian street food and beverages available for purchase, Portuguese merchandise for sale, samba and Latin dance classes, tourism and cultural displays, children's art exhibition, children's activities and book readings, handcrafts demonstrations, and a diverse entertainment program with music and dance from Portugal, Brazil and East Timor.
+At this event you can taste authentic Portuguese chicken, purchase Portuguese jewellery and home wares , watch a Portuguese chorizo making demonstration, view the tourism spots of Portugal, find out where to learn the Portuguese language or savour a fresh Portuguese custard tart made on-site ... .A family-friendly day of fun, food and entertainment!

-HOW TO GET TO THE TASTE OF PORT UGAL - COME BY PUBLIC TRANSPORT OR CYCLE!
+HOW TO GET TO THE TASTE OF PORTUGAL at QVM - COME BY PUBLIC TRANSPORT OR CYCLE!

 A short walk from the City centre, Queen Victoria Market is bounded by Peel, Franklin, Victoria & Elizabeth Streets.